 To add insult to injury the mental health professionals would change his diagnosis all the time.
 I think that was hard because you want to put a name to it.
 But we were told that wasn’t important.
 It was more important to “treat the symptoms.”
 That left me feeling very alone and lost.
 I didn’t know who to look to for support or what to Google on the internet.
 Was I making the right decisions for my son?
 That question still lingers to this day and continues with my younger son as well.

 Raising a child with a mental illness is probably the hardest thing I have ever had to do.
 I have made so many mistakes and learned so much.
 What I learned most is how strong I am and how strong he can be.
 I think all that he and I have been through together has solidified the bond that we made that very first day we laid eyes on each other.
 He knows I will do anything for him.
 I have proven that over and over by fighting for his rights and advocating for his education.
 I have had to make very, very hard heartbreaking decisions that he may never forgive me for.
 However, I know he knows that they were made out of love and the fierce protection that I will always have for him.

 There is such a stigma on mental illness that for a long time I was afraid to talk about my son’s illness.
 I can’t tell you how alone I felt.
 I didn’t know about social media until he was already mostly grown.
 Not to mention the fact that I am very protective of his privacy.
 I will say though, that he had a handful of therapists that were my saving grace.
 They helped me be a better mom and reminded me how I was doing an awesome job.
 Those kinds of talks are what kept me going.

-“Take time to take care of you.
-Be consistent in your discipline and your love with your son and yourself.
+“Take time to take care of yourself.
+Be consistent in your discipline and your love for your son and yourself.
 Forgive him for what he does and forgive yourself because you are doing a great job! “

 Fibro Women Blogs